max-ieremenko/ServiceModel.Grpc/Docs/README.md

 ## Operation contracts

-Any operation is defined in a service contract under the hood is one of gRPC method: Unary, ClientStreaming, ServerStreaming or DuplexStreaming.
+Any operation in a service contract under the hood is one of gRPC method: Unary, ClientStreaming, ServerStreaming or DuplexStreaming.

 #### Unary operation